kevin666aa/Frequent_word_counter/README.md

 Author:
 Yiran Wu (or Kevin)

-Christopher J. Nitta, Professor at UC Davis.
+Created by Christopher J. Nitta, Professor at UC Davis.